oaltawil/Create-IntuneCustomRole/README.md

 PowerShell script that creates a custom role - role definition - in Microsoft Intune.

 1. The script requires a Csv file with two column headers: ResourceAction and Allowed (Yes/No).
-The list of allowed resource actions must be specified as resource_action, e.g. ManagedDevices_Read.
+The list of allowed resource actions must be specified as <resource name>_<action>, e.g. ManagedDevices_Read.

         ResourceAction,Allowed